nais/salsa-workshop/labs/lab-2/README.md

 ### Sigstore

 Sigstore is an open source project that aims to make software supply chain security accessible to all open source projects.
 It is a collection of tools and services that enable the signing and verification of software artifacts.
-The project is currently in alpha and is being developed by the Linux Foundation Public Health (LFPH) and the Open Source Security Foundation (OpenSSF).
+The project is being developed by the Linux Foundation Public Health (LFPH) and the Open Source Security Foundation (OpenSSF).

 ## Steps